-Yes, with permission from their parents, teens can request trips and parents will automatically get notified with updates along the way.
-To use this feature, there is a form to fill out on the Uber-Innisfil website as well as additional FAQs about the Teen Account feature.
+Yes, with permission from their parents, teens can request trips.
+To use this feature, there is a consent form to fill out on the Uber-Innisfil website as well as additional FAQs about the Family Profile feature.

 Is the service fully accessible?

 Yes, since not all Uber vehicles are fully equipped to pick up passengers with special needs, we will be partnering with Barrie-Innisfil Taxi to provide fully accessible transportation.
 Residents who are required to remain seated in a mobility aid during a trip because of a disability, can contact Barrie-Innisfil taxi (705-721-7777) to request a trip.
 The cost for the accessible trips will be the same as for the general Uber trips.

 We will be investing about $100,000 to implement Stage 1 of this program, while $125,000 is already allocated for Stage 2.Keep in mind, the Town will not be required to pay the significant upfront capital costs for items such as buses and bus shelters, in addition to their ongoing operational and maintenance costs.
 Rather, the Town will simply provide funding to subsidize fares.
 Stage 2 will begin once the first round of funding has been used, something we believe could happen in 6 to 9 months from launch.

 How will drivers be recruited?
 Are they screened?
 Who will be the drivers?